rahulj51/geschichte/README.md

 ## ✨ Features

 ### Core Functionality
+- 📁 **Interactive file picker** - Fuzzy search and select any tracked file with popup interface
 - 🔍 **File history visualization** with commit dates, hashes, authors, and subjects
 - 🔄 **Working directory support** - See uncommitted changes as the top entry
 - 🎯 **Interactive navigation** with vim-style keybindings and focus-aware panels